Transcendental argument for the existence of God: Presuppositional apologetics

+Presuppositional apologetics attempts to provide an alternative to thomistic and evidentialist arguments.

 Criticism

 Bálint Békefi has argued that TAG, as an ambitious transcendental argument, is susceptible to the Stroudian objection that how things must appear is not necessarily how things actually are.
 He also argues that the two strategies available to apologists for responding to Stroud are unsuccessful, and thus it is unlikely that TAG can overcome the Stroudian objection.

-Presuppositional apologetics

 Internet Infidels co-founder Jeffery Jay Lowder has argued that the presuppositional apologetics' version of TAG is fatally flawed for numerous reasons.
 First, Bahnsen fails to defend the necessity of Christianity instead of the mere sufficiency for the rational justification of the laws of logic, the laws of science, and the laws of morality.
 In other words, such reasoning affirms the consequent.

 Second, Bahnsen conflates "atheism" with "materialism" and has really presented an argument against materialism, not an argument for Christianity.
 Third, Bahnsen believed that the laws of logic, laws of science, and laws of morality are abstract objects, but Christianity arguably underdetermines the relationship between God and abstract objects.
 Some Christian philosophers, such as Peter van Inwagen, affirm Platonism and the compatibility of God and abstract objects.
 But other Christian philosophers argue that Platonism is incompatible with divine aseity.
 William Lane Craig urges Christian philosophers to consider anti-realist theories of abstract objects.